Executive Master in International Finance (MIF)

 The academic year of the Master in International Finance (MIF) programme starts the last week of August and ends around mid-June.
 The year is divided into two semesters, and each semester consists of two main blocks.
 Each of these blocks takes 6 weeks of classes, one study week, and one exam week.

-Advanced Corporate Finance & Valuation
+Advanced Corporate Finance and Valuation

 International Financial Management